afeklab/processpbm/README.md

 After fitting the linear regression line, the adjusted values are simply the high scan (with the potential saturation), which holds the robust information for the low-intensity probes.
 However, for all values of the high scan above `lh`, the adjusted values are calculated according to the linear regression line, which extrapolates the saturation according to the information provided in the low scan.

-In the following image, the blue points are the scatter plot of low vs. high gain scan (low is the x-axis).
+In the following image (data from `PBM_analysis_suite_Sep2017`, Berger et al., 2009), the blue points are the scatter plot of low vs. high gain scan (low is the x-axis).
 The dashed square is the domain of points used for the linear regression according to the `ll` and `lh` points.
 The orange points are the adjusted.
 As you can see, the orange and the blue overlap up to the high threshold.